arkku/osx-boot-daemons/README.md

-* add command-line option `-c /directory` to chroot to the directory after setting up the daemon - note that the new root must still contain /etc and the files required to resolve the requests, so the intended use is `-c /private` on OS X
+* add command-line option `-c /directory` to chroot to the directory after setting up the daemon - note that the new root must still contain `/etc` and the files required to resolve the requests, so the intended use is `-c /private` on OS X where `/etc` symlinks to `/private/etc`

 * add command-line option `-t /directory` to specify a tftpboot directory other than the default `/tftpboot` where to search for netboot files (when `-e` is not specified), e.g., `rarpd -t /private/tftpboot`

 Installing rarpd
 ----------------